 Many leaders read “hire for cultural fit” as “find a person who looks and acts like me and will fit into my circle.”
 This cultural fit misunderstanding has plagued the hiring process for even some of the most well-known employers - those that have their pick of applicants.

-A Talent Operating System helps hiring managers to develop scripts that discover who shares similar work values, can perform in the environment and has reached goals that align with the company or department.
-The Talent OS helps articulate and identify excellence by giving each role in an organization its own mission, goals and defined set of responsibilities.
+A Talent Operating System helps hiring managers develop scripts that discover who shares similar work values, can perform in the environment, and has reached goals that align with the company or department.
+The Talent OS helps articulate and identify excellence by giving each role in an organization its own mission, goals, and defined set of responsibilities.

 Questions to consider when developing interview scripts with Talent OS:

-- Is the person sitting in front of you in the interview room able to accomplish the specific goals of the role you are looking to fill?
+- Can the person sitting in front of you in the interview room accomplish the specific goals of the role you are looking to fill?

 - Is the person lacking any specific traits or experience the position requires?
 If so, what traits?
-What training would your business need to include in their onboarding process if you decided to hire them?
+What training would your business need to include in its onboarding process if you decided to hire them?

 - What departments in your firm would benefit from having this person added to their team?